 Arriving at 6am in the morning, a lovely welcome was received, this place knows how to make you feel special!!

-Pics to be added.
-The setup is like this: hotel, swimming pool, gardens, residents beach (owned by Hotel, as they can do in Cyprus), private marina.
+Unique Quality: The setup is like this: hotel, swimming pool, gardens, residents beach (owned by Hotel, as they can do in Cyprus), private marina.
 So if you're looking for a relaxing time with everything within reach, this is the place to be.

 The staff are very friendly, with a pleasant 24 hour room service (very handy), dry cleaning, laundry, swimming pool with a water bar where you can get both drinks and snacks, choice of four restaurants, buffet breakfast, cocktails, beer, mini bar in room, beauty parlour, gymnasium, indoor pool, beauty rooms, organised scuba diving, etc etc etc...